RAID: Redundant Array of Inexpensive Disks

 RAID0 stripes data across the multiple hard drives in chunks, in a manner which seeks to emphasize performance.
 Data is split into smaller chunks, and saved on multiple drives, so for example 512KiB chunk size the first 512KiB goes to Drive 1, second chunk to Drive 2, third to Drive 3, fourth to Drive 4, fifth to Drive 1 and so on.

 What this achieves is near linear performance scaling, so with 2 drives you get double the performance, with 6 drives you get 6 times the performance, putting it in simple terms (it never is quite that simple actually).
 However the big drawback is that failure rates increase exponentially, and with no redundancy built in, it is always complete loss of data.
-The exponential curve of failure rate is the big thing here, math is 1−(1−r)^n, r being failure rate and n the number of drives.
-So single drive annualized failure rate maybe 2.5%, with 4 drives it is 34.3% ! and that is with high quality low failure rate drives, if the said drive is not such a great with 10% annual failure rate we have 87% chance of failure within the year!
+The exponential curve of failure rate is the big thing here, with 4 drives we can expect even over 20% annual failure rate.

 RAID5 stripes + parity redundancy is a scheme where 1 of the array drives worth of space is used for redundancy, using distributed parity.
 Any of the drives may fail, and the array is recoverable.
 Data is saved in the same striping manner as RAID0, so reading data performance gain is near linear just like in RAID0, but writing data suffers a penalty for calculating and saving the parity.
 This penalty depends on many factors, how the RAID5 has been setup, what is being written etc. It can be quite significant, or barely noticeable.
 Fortunately, Seedboxes tend to be read heavy, not write heavy.
 Rule of thumb is 95% read performance, 80% write performance.